Frequently Asked Questions

 DSGS Providers, customers directly enrolled with the CEC, and utilities and federal power marketing administrations (FPMA) must submit claims for eligible administrative costs and incentives after the program season ends.
 The CEC reviews claims on a first-come, first-served basis.

-- Initial Incentive Option 3 participant-level claim information must be submitted by the last business day of December of the same calendar year.
+- Incentive Option 3 and Incentive Option 4 claims must be submitted by the last business day of November of the same calendar year in which the program season occurred.

 - All other claims must be submitted by the last business day of February of the following calendar year.